*This post may contain affiliate links. Please read the full disclosure here.

 It is one thing to go out for a nice meal to celebrate something special, but when you are going out to eat regularly and dropping a Benjamin each time, we can consider that out of hand and one of those selfish habits.

 Eat healthy at home, and if you are having a hard time organizing meals for just $7/month this meal plan is healthy and taste good.
-You get shopping lists, recipes that are sugar-free, flour free and 15-minute dinners.
-You don’t need to spend extra money on takeaways or pre-packed meals at the grocery store ANYMORE.
+You get shopping lists, recipes that are sugar-free, flour-free and 15-minute dinners.
+You don’t need to spend extra money on takeaways or pre-packed meals at the grocery store any more.

 Buy groceries and make it fun.
 Invite friends over to create food for each of you to take home.

-Cut back gradually if this new behavior is going to be a shock to your social system.
+Cut back gradually if this new behaviour is going to be a shock to your social system.
 Designate twice a week, then cut down to once a week.
 Move it to every other week or even down to once a month.

 Drinking Expensive Alcohol